 There are two ways to access the supplemental Jupyter Notebook:

-Option 2: Set up a Jupyter Notebook environment locally, use git to clone our course repository, and open homeworks/hw02/hw02.ipynb.
-For instructions on how to do this, see the Tech Support page of the course website.
+Option 1 (preferred): Set up a Jupyter Notebook environment locally, use git to clone our course repository, and open homeworks/hw02/hw02.ipynb.
+For instructions on how to do this, see the Environment Setup page of the course website.